elizabethgillbrand/Coursera-6-Practical-Machine-Learning-Course-Project/PML Course Project.md

 The final value used for the model was mtry = 26.
 ```

-Here are the commands that I used to perform cross validation (step 4 above) and to estimate the error rate, along with the associated output from those command.
+Here are the commands that I used to perform cross validation (step 4 above) and to estimate the error rate, along with the associated output from those commands.

 ```
 pred_final_validation<-predict(modelFit,final_validation)